 If there is less than a full bolt and the price is right, I will have the cutter measure the fabric and put it back on the cardboard holder.
 This will make it easier to store in my studio, AND I will be able to keep the label associated with that fabric.

-Snap a pic of the label at the end of the bolt
+Snap a pic of the label at the end of the fabric bolt

-When I don’t buy the last of the bolt, I snap a picture of the label with my iPhone.
+When I don’t buy the last bit of fabric on the bolt, I snap a picture of the label with my iPhone.
 I make sure I get a little bit of the fabric into the frame so I can identify each fabric when I get home.

 Photos are uploaded into my computer, renamed with the fabric, and kept in a folder for sewing projects.